6abrielle/20220870-Research-Repository/reflective-journal.md

 ## Week 2
 ## *Making a Research Repository with GitHub*

+### What is Git?
+Git is an open-source version control system, which means that all code and the version history of code is stored locally on a developer's computer (my understanding is that it would be stored across the computers of all developers working on a specific project).

+### What is GitHub?
+GitHub is this website!!
+The cloud-based version of Git.
+Like Git, it's used to track changes and store code.

+### What is version control?
+Version control involves tracking changes to software code.
+It's important in software because things often break.
+Track changes in Microsoft Word is a kind of version control.
+It's like the movie *Back to the Future*!

+### How will we utilise GitHub?
+We will create a repository on GitHub and treat it as a "digital garden" where we store thoughts, ideas, things we find difficult and research.
+We are aiming to collect evidence of our learning process as we go and observe how it grows.
+We will utilise markdown to format our repositories.
+In addition, the repository assessment is intended to be a way to introduce us to Git, which is used very seriously by developers, in a not so serious way.

 ### How do you intend to approach my Research Repository?
 The idea of a "digital garden" really appeals to me (as would any nature-related metaphor!!).
 I would like to have a regular practice where I write down ideas and see them grow.